 Thank you for your continuous support empowering our wonderful students to share their culture while enhancing their global awareness.
 If you have any particular concern about a student, please don’t hesitate to contact our staff.
 We also keep track of students progress through STARFISH, so if you input any flag or comment there, be assure that we will follow up with the student.

 Academic Integrity When Working With International Students

-It is common that faculty could make asumption about how much a student knows regarding intelectual property or academic expectations.
+It is common that faculty could make assumption about how much a student knows regarding intellectual property or academic expectations.

 While, universally, cheating is not accepted, the understanding about what it considering an academic violations differs in each educational system and culture.
 Also, The sense of collaboration is much more prevalent in other cultures.
 Therefore, while it is always positive for your class environment to assume good intensions, it is also important to educate the students in this matter.
 In order to prevent any academic integrity issue in your class, we recommend that you devote some time for specific instruction and explanation of expectations in your class.
 Here are some recommendation:

 - Spend some time the first day of class to go over the syllabus details and academic integrity code.

 - Consider adding to your Canvas course the academic integrity tutorial prepared by the office of academic conduct and academic integrity.
 You can find the module available in canvas commons.
 Encourage completion and evidence of understanding of the topic.

 - Show specific examples of plagiarism in you field or subject matter.

 - Design clear assignment and grading criteria, so the student has more guidance.